Is ERP software still up to date?

 "...Often a user group has to take a back seat, even suffer ...if it serves the whole..."

-It cannot be the aim to depict specialties in a highly specific way.
-The truth is that a user group often has to give up, even suffer .. if it serves the good of the whole.
+The aim cannot be to depict specialities in a highly specialised way.
+The truth is that a user group often has to take a back seat, even suffer ... if it serves the whole.

 "...An ERP system may no longer be technically up to date, but functionally quite suitable..."